 Backcountry photography is hard!
 The long miles, the isolation, the physical effort, and dealing with mother nature can really wear you down mentally.

-Just imagine driving 6+ hours to a location, hiking a couple miles in and getting camp set up before sunset.
+Just imagine driving 6+ hours to a location, hiking a couple of miles in, and getting camp set up before sunset.
 During the night you have an unexpected ice storm (the predicted temperatures were in the 60s), 60+ mile per hour winds, and bears wandering into your camp.
 On the way back from said trip your car breaks down and you’re are stranded waiting for help for over 9 hours (This is actually a brief account of my last trip to Dolly Sods).

 This sort of thing can really break down your mental state!

 So, Why do We do It?

 After going through all this, the question arises: why on Earth do we continue to do backcountry photography?

 The answer, I think, is different for everyone, but I will give you my take on it.

 In doing backcountry photography, you are experiencing something that fewer and fewer people get to experience.
 As more and more cities pop up, we have less of a chance to experience nature at its best.
 You really can’t even begin to understand the immense beauty of mother nature until you are out in it.
 The experiences you gain by being “out there” can never be replaced.

 Hey, at the end of the day we are just photographers.
 As such, we love getting a great image.
 What could possibly compare to the breathtaking beauty of our own planet!?